Why are Non-Traumatic spine procedures at the Back Institute better for me than surgical options at other facilities?

 Why don't more surgeons around the country perform Non-Traumatic Discectomies?

 The advancements in proprietary equipment and totally non-traumatic techniques that the Back Institute has made over the last 20 years make us the leader in performing Non-Traumatic Spine Procedures.
-Many surgeons around the country, even in the biggest centers, claim to do minimally invasive spine surgery when the fact is they are just beginning to learn how to do it.
-The problem is that the words "minimally invasive" have lost their meaning from over 20 years ago when the Back Institute pioneered the techniques.
-Today, surgeons around the country are using smaller openings in their procedures, but they are missing the point to "minimally invasive," which is not to cut muscle, not to cut and remove bone, not to cause scarring, and not to alter the normal anatomy of the spine to get to the problem disc area.
+(Shown in over 40 peer accepted publications.)
+Many surgeons around the country, even in the biggest centers, claim to do "minimally invasive" spine surgery when the fact is their surgery is very invasive.
+The problem is that the words "minimally invasive" have no defined meaning.
+Today, surgeons around the country are not able to provide what is TRULY "minimally invasive," which is not to cut muscle, not to cut and remove bone, not to cause scarring, and not to alter the normal anatomy of the spine to get to the problem disc area.
 Spine centers around the country rely on clever marketing and catchy words like "laser" to attract patients, but they are missing the experience, expertise, credentials and technology to do a Non-Traumatic Procedure.
-In fact laser is rarely needed in any of these procedures, whether done at the Back Institute or elsewhere.
-Back Institute is the only center in the world that can accomplish these truly Non-Traumatic techniques, and that is why our procedure is a "Non-Traumatic Discectomy."
+Back Institute is the only center in the world that can truly accomplish these actually Non-Traumatic techniques, and that is why our procedure is a "Non-Traumatic Discectomy", with NO access damage.

 What is the best way to learn about my treatment options if I think I have a herniated disc?